Abdul-Sayed/Bots-/README.md

 }
 ```

-#### 4. Refactor

-Now that you have some of the functionality of your app, it's time to refactor the code.
-Rather than enlisting the bot into the army, clicking on the card should instead display a show view (`BotSpecs`) for that bot, which should replace `YourBotArmy`.
-BotSpecs should have two buttons: one to go back to the list view and another to enlist that bot.

-This refactored version should look like the following:

-![alt text][full_demo]

-[full_demo]: ./public/full_demo.gif "Full demo"

 #### BONUS

 If you have finished all of the above features before time is called, consider building out an extra feature.
 This could a sort, a filter, or a search.
 This deliverable is entirely optional, so do not feel pressure to meet this goal.

-## Finishing up

-When time is called, please stop coding, push your code to your fork, and submit a pull request from Github.
-If you have any clarifying questions during or after the code challenge, please feel free to ask your instructor.

 ## Criteria